simonemberton/Introduction_to_Creative_Coding/Week_15/Week_15.md

-# Week 14
+# Week 15

 ## Simple Game Exercise

 This exercise leans heavily on [this tutorial](https://kellylougheed.medium.com/make-your-first-game-with-p5-js-38bfb308a671) by Kelly Lougheed.
 So credit goes to her for the idea and most of the implementation!

 OK we're going to be creating a game where we have to click on randomly appearing circles.
-It's basically a minimal geometric version of whackamole!
+It's basically a minimal geometric version of whackamole.

 [This](https://davemeckin.panel.uwe.ac.uk/Week_14_Demo/) is what we're going to be making.